 With a total of c.
 2,500 individuals, southern Taiwan is the most important wintering area for the black-faced spoonbill.
 These pictures are from Cigu Black-faced Spoonbill Refuge near the city of Tainan.
 In the upper photograph, a flock of Caspian terns (Hydroprogne caspia) are passing over the spoonbills.
 (Photos copyright © by Kaj Halberg)

-Naturally, this iconic bird is also represented in Taiwanese folk art, as seen in this ‘sculpture’ from the same refuge. – Many more examples of Taiwanese folk art are found elsewhere on this website, see Culture: Folk art of Taiwan.
+Naturally, this iconic bird is also represented in Taiwanese folk art, as seen in this ‘sculpture’ from the same refuge. – Many more examples of Taiwanese folk art are presented at Culture: Folk art of Taiwan.
 (Photo copyright © by Kaj Halberg)

 Parrotbills are a group of peculiar passerines, comprising 21 small and medium-sized species in 8 genera.
 At an early stage, mainly due to their acrobatic habits and their superficial likeness to long-tailed tits (Aegithalos), they were placed in the tit family (Paridae), to which the long-tailed tits then belonged.
 Later studies found that parrotbills were not at all related to tits, and, together with the bearded reedling (Panurus biarmicus), they were placed in a distinct family, Paradoxornithidae (‘paradoxical birds’), related to the babbler family (Timaliidae).